How to make Kali Linux 2022 Live USB with Persistence and optional encryption (on Windows)

 You can create a USB flash drive with Kali Linux 2021 Live USB right in Windows.
 In fact, this instruction is suitable for both Windows and Linux, since we need one cross-platform utility to write Kali Linux Live to USB.
-We will do other steps for setting up persistent storage from within Kali Linux itself.
+We will do other steps for setting up Persistence from within Kali Linux itself.

 You will learn to:

 - create a LIVE system on a flash drive with Kali Linux (in Windows or Linux)